 Following the bell on Wednesday, it is anticipated that the car vehicles company Tesla might incur a loss in its 1st quarter.
-But the investors are more concerned about its Model 3 progress, cash burn rate and margins.
-The Tesla shares rose due to less than expected loss on Wednesday as the electric car maker made more revenues in its Model 3 production back in April.
-Tesla burnt cash at a faster pace than the previous quarter to achieve the production targets; its burn rate was slower than the expectation of the analysts.
-But Tesla’s financial needs in the future remains open-ended.
+But the investors are more concerned about its Model 3 progress, cash burn rate, and margins.
+The Tesla shares rose due to a less than expected loss on Wednesday as the electric car maker made more revenue in its Model 3 production in April.
+Tesla burnt cash faster than in the previous quarter to achieve the production targets; its burn rate was slower than the analysts’ expectation.
+But Tesla’s financial needs in the future remain open-ended.

-Nevertheless, Musk’s tweeted back in mid-April that he expects that eventually, Tesla would strike its long-awaited golden run in the second half of 2018, with positive cash flows ensuring a profitable quarter.
+Nevertheless, Musk tweeted back in mid-April that he expected that Tesla would eventually strike its long-awaited golden run in the second half of 2018, with positive cash flows ensuring a profitable quarter.
 Given that after it went public in 2010, Tesla has seen only 2 profitable quarters, this positive prediction by Musk is the need of the hour for the reputed company.
-Tesla has missed production deadlines and targets quite many times and all it needs is one good profitable quarter to turn things around and be back on track.
+Tesla has often missed production deadlines and targets and needs one good profitable quarter to turn things around and be back on track.

 Due to change in Tesla’s accounting, its year-over-year and quarterly numbers such as automotive revenues and gross profit margins won’t be compared directly, so the company will have to record some lease transactions as sales in its ledger, including all the revenue, income and costs for every single lease simultaneously, and not in terms of monthly increments spread over the total term of the lease.